BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - No need to have background processes for the cycled or deleted nodes.

 Lets summarize the above discussions together with the decissions made in the previous sections:
-- Computational libraries (i.e. SAMMs) will be written in python.
+- The solver pack (SP) will be written in python.
 - The frontend will be written in js.
 - We need a single-threaded DCG with a small depth.
 - Frontend does not involve complex algorithms related with the DCG structure.
-- The DCG traversal is the most complex algorithm for the system side.
+- The DCG traversal is the most complex algorithm for the CS side.

 **which point that Pyhton is the most reasonable language for the core framework**.